FraMecca/inria-internship/algorithm.md

 where [| (¬ρ1∧¬ρ2∧¬ρ3∧...∧¬ρn-1)∧ρn |] is called a ρ-constraint.
-The result of the symbolic execution of the first input will result in a set of tuples of the form (ρ-constraint, o-expression), where o-expression is treated as black box ocaml code.
+The result of the symbolic execution of the first input will result in a set of tuples of the form (ρ-constraint, o-expression), where a o-expression is treated as black box ocaml code.

 ρ-constraints are the result of the consecutive application of the four rules (variable rule, constructor rule, orpat rule, mixture rule) on the clause matrix P->L.